darshan-hindocha/thesis/experiments/generic_trainer/README.md

 ## Notes

 [**User to complete: Add any specific configurations, dataset preprocessing notes if not covered in the main README, or other relevant information for this experiment.**]
 * This script is highly configurable via command-line arguments.
-Refer to the script's argument parser for all options.
+Refer to the script's argument parser (`parser = argparse.ArgumentParser()`) for a comprehensive list of all options, including choices for ODE solvers, network dimensions (`dims`), number of blocks (`num_blocks`), regularization techniques, and more.
-* It supports various ODE solvers and regularization techniques.
+* It supports various datasets like CIFAR-10, MNIST, CelebA-HQ, etc., selectable via the `--data` argument.
+* When comparing results, ensure consistent settings for shared parameters (e.g., CNF architecture details) if this script is used to generate a baseline for a CNF-GAN experiment.